JigneshRaval/simple-blog/src/pages/a-practical-guide-to-static-sites-with-gatsby-js.md

 Create an account with Github and Netlify.
 In Github, create an empty repository and push all files from your project folder to the repository.

 Netlify offers a login option with Github.
 Log into Netlify with your Github account or create a new account with Netlify.
-Click the ‘New site from Git’ button and select your Git provider.
+Click the 'New site from Git' button and select your Git provider.

 Github is the chosen Git Provider in this case.

 Select Github and choose the repository you wish to deploy, in this case, the repository for the static blog.
 Next, specify the branch to deploy from, build command, and publish directory.

-Click the ‘Deploy site’ Button to deploy the static site.
+Click the 'Deploy site' Button to deploy the static site.
 This may take few minutes to deploy after which the static site is deployed to a Netlify sub-domain.
 Here is the demo of the static blog built earlier. [https://vigilant-bhaskara-66ed6e.netlify.com/](https://vigilant-bhaskara-66ed6e.netlify.com/).

 ## [# Conclusion](#toc-conclusion)